 Following an asthma action plan may decrease flare-ups and help people manage the condition.
 An asthma treatment plan often includes medication and lifestyle changes.

-Adults who develop symptoms of asthma should work closely with their healthcare provider to learn more about their condition and management strategies.
+Adults who develop symptoms of asthma can work closely with their healthcare provider to learn more about their condition and management strategies.